aslan-im/Install-WindowsTerminal/README.md

-This script is created for cases when Microsof Store is blocked by policies, but you need to install Windows Terminal.
+This script is created for cases when Microsoft Store is blocked by policies, but you need to install Windows Terminal.
 Steps in script:
 - Checking current windows build.
 It should be equal or above 1903
 - Downloading and installing [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/)